novus/nvd3/README.md

 ---

+# Current Improvement focus

+Upgrade to d3.v3 in progress!

+---

 If one of [the existing models](https://github.com/novus/nvd3/tree/master/src/models) doesn't meet your needs, fork the project, implement the model and an example using it, send us a pull request, for consideration for inclusion in the project.

 Please do not aggregate pull requests.
 Aggregated pull requests are actually more difficult to review!